 A significant challenge for California as customer choice expands is addressing the evolving role of the investor-owned utilities.
-Even with demands for more competition, the IOUs are presumed to be the default providers of last resort, are expected to administer most of the public purpose programs, and are often pressured to procure resources that no other provider wants to buy.
-If the state continues the traditional cost-of-service model for the IOUs under current market conditions, it is possible that as the IOUs make more investments to help achieve California's policy goals they will collect less revenue for these roles as customers shift to other options for electricity.
+Even with demands for more competition, the IOUs are presumed to be the default providers of last resort, are expected to administer most of the public purpose programs, and are often pressured to procure resources that no other provider wants to buy.50 If the state continues the traditional cost-of-service model for the IOUs under current market conditions, it is possible that as the IOUs make more investments to help achieve California's policy goals they will collect less revenue for these roles as customers shift to other options for electricity.51

 Provider of Last Resort.
 IOUs and publicly-owned utilities have historically been the default providers of electric service under the Public Utilities Code's obligation to serve.
 When the electric industry restructuring occurred in the late 1990s, the obligation to serve remained unchanged.
 During the Energy Crisis, the IOUs were the default providers of last resort.
-Direct Access customers could return to utility bundled service at any time without notice and without cost.
+Direct Access customers could return to utility bundled service at any time without notice and without cost.52

-As customer load becomes increasingly disaggregated, designated entities must be ready to provide electricity as a last resort if the market does not meet customer demand.
+As customer load becomes increasingly disaggregated, designated entities must be ready to provide electricity if the market does not meet customer demand due to a sudden exit or failure of an LSE.
 These entities must have the administrative capacity and financial standing to absorb an uncertain number of customers and uncertain electric load.
-Current law does not define a provider or supplier of last resort for the energy sector.
+Current law does not define a provider or supplier of last resort for the energy sector.53

 Utility Creditworthiness.
 The CPUC implements decarbonization and environmental policies through IOU programs.
-These programs have taken the form of DER procurement, electric vehicles, energy efficiency, rooftop solar, storage mandates and other mechanisms.
+These programs have taken the form of utility-scale renewable energy development, DER procurement, electric vehicles, energy efficiency, rooftop solar, storage mandates and other mechanisms.
+These investments have been possible due to the investment grade creditworthiness of the California IOUs.
 The current utility financing model for these investments may destabilize as there are fewer customers to absorb costs.

 Grid Investment and Reliability.
 The IOUs are also responsible for grid safety and resilience, during normal operations and catastrophic events.
 As operators of the transmission and distribution grid, the IOUs will retain this obligation and liability.
-With greater choices (CCAS, NEM, Direct Access, and rooftop solar) and disaggregation of supply, current safety controls and protocols become more difficult to fund and to coordinate in times of crisis.
+With greater choices (CCAS, NEM, Direct Access, and rooftop

-&lt;sup>45 Kristin Ralff-Douglas, Electric Utility Business and Regulatory Models, CPUC Policy & Planning Division (June 2015) p.4 Ibid. p.
-8
+50 Kristin Ralff-Douglas, Electric Utility Business and Regulatory Models, CPUC Policy & Planning Division (June 2015) p.4 51 Ibid. p.
+8 solar) and disaggregation of supply, current safety controls and protocols become more difficult to fund and to coordinate in times of crisis.

-&lt;sup>47 Peter W. Hanschen and Gordon P. Erspamer, "A Public Utility's Obligation to Serve: Saber or Double-Edged Sword?"
+52 Peter W. Hanschen and Gordon P. Erspamer, "A Public Utility's Obligation to Serve: Saber or Double-Edged Sword?"
 The Electricity Journal 17, no. 10 (2004): 37.

-&lt;sup>48 California Public Utilities Code §625 refers to Provider of Last Resort in the context of eminent domain, but it is undefined in the statute.
+53 California Public Utilities Code §625 refers to Provider of Last Resort in the context of eminent domain, but it is undefined in the statute.